Internship Training Manual

 O. Administrative Time

-Interns have approximately 5 hours each week for dictation, paperwork, and other administrative tasks relevant to their clinical, supervisory, and outreach/consultation responsibilities.
+Interns have approximately 5 hours each week for paperwork and other administrative tasks relevant to their clinical and outreach/consultation responsibilities.
+An additional 2 hours is provided for administrative functions related to supervision of practicum student.

 P. Research Activities

-During summer months, interns plan and complete a research project that is related to CAPS’ or the university’s mission.
-The coordinator of evaluation and research supervises this project as a part of the Research Seminar.
+Over the internship year, interns plan and complete a research project related to CAPS or the university’s mission.
+A member of the training committee supervises this project as a part of the Research Seminar.
 CAPS is pleased to encourage interns to present their research at professional conferences.

 Q. Intern Support Group